 - The UN Sanctions list applies to all UN Nation-states and is overseen by the UN Council.

-In addition to the above, there is a wide number of additional, country-specific regulatory bodies you might need to take into consideration when defining your Sanctions screening process.
+In addition to the above, there are a wide number of additional, country-specific regulatory bodies you might need to consider when defining your Sanctions screening process.
 Depending on your business exposure, this task can be quite challenging.
-The following resource might be helpful in determining which Sanctions regulations apply to your business:
+The following resource might help determine which Sanctions regulations apply to your business:

 The following examples are real-world matching challenges. sanctions.io’s name-matching technology solves these challenges by blending machine learning with traditional name-matching techniques, such as name lists, common keys, and rules, to determine an overall matching score.

 There is no ‘one fits all’ balance between under-defining (many false positives) and over-defining (possible false negatives) the screening as this largely depends on the data quality of your business partner data as well of the specific Sanctions List and also the 'risk appetite', exposure to high-risk customers/countries, and the compliance resources any organization has.

 Screening for Individuals For Individuals, a good approach for example, is to start with the Full Name and the Date of Birth (DOB) or Year of Birth (YOB for a ‘wider’ approach) and the Entity_type "Individual" in your search request.
 Usually, these data points are sufficient and lead already to good results with our smart matching technology.
 Including additional data points like Country of Residency, Nationality, Passport IDs and/or Addresses in your search request can help further reduce false positives.
 (If you use any of the country fields, please use the country information in ISO 3166-1 alpha-2 format).